Salmonllama/Gourd/README.md

 #### A bot wrapper, command handler, and listener manager for the Disgord library

 For a quick usage example, see the examples folder.
 For the moment, it covers creating a Gourd wrapper, and registering a module with commands.
+The wiki will be created soon(tm) and will cover all facets of Gourd in detail.

 I do not have a dedicated discord server to support this project [yet?] but I can be found on the official unofficial DiscordAPI server,